 Paid subscription sites you can trust

 No matter what websites might tell you, comping need not cost you a penny – if you do decide to spend money on the hobby, my recommendation would be to join Compers News as you get a printed/digital magazine and chat forum access for £4.95 a month – use my referral link to get your first issue for just £1!
 Here are some other subscription-based competition sites you can trust:

 - www.compersnews.com (subscription includes monthly listings magazine & private forum)

 - www.competitorscompanion.com (NOT related to Competitors Companion magazine)

 - www.twitaculous.com (you must connect to your Twitter account)

 The sites listed below do have genuine prizes, but with a tiny chance of winning.
-They will generate spam email, junk mail and phone calls, and in my opinion are a waste of your time.
+If you tick the boxes when entering prize draws, they will generate spam email, junk mail and phone calls, and in my opinion are a waste of your time.